rapp-project/rapp-api/js/README.md

 Containes RAPPCloud API modules used for interfering wth RAPP Platform as well as the RAPP Objects.

 ## Dependencies

 To use this JS API you need nodejs and npm.
 You can run the global_deps_install_script.sh located in the root folder to install them along with grunt-cli and mocha which are the global dependencies the API needs for task management and testing.

-The rest dependencies (required npm modules), will be taken care of, from npm while you install the rapp-platform-api package.
+The rest dependencies (required npm modules), will be taken care of, from npm, while you install the rapp-platform-api package.

 ## Installation